-How to Get the Best Deal on Homeowners Insurance
+How To Get the Best Deal on Homeowners Insurance

 Advertising Disclosure: When you buy something by clicking links on our site, we may earn a small commission, but it never affects the products or services we recommend.

-fizkes / Shutterstock.com
+Prkash Pictures / Shutterstock.com

 A home is the most valuable thing most of us will ever own, and it’s filled with costly possessions.
 Insurance covers the value of the building — including upgrades — and our belongings.